abc1199281/AlgorithmLab/Ch24_single_source_shortest_paths/3_middle_Dijkstra/Readme.md

 	2. a single source shortest path tree

 ## Limitations:
 1. All the weights are not negative.
+2. If this graph is directed acyclic, consider using DAG algorithm O(E+V).

 ## Main idea:
 1. Using gready approach.
 Each step selects the "min current distance" from currently reachable vertices.